QuinnCabooter/Cyclop/README.md

 ## Using VS Code
 ### VS Code explanation
 When opening VS Code you will see the menu as in the image below.
-Here, you can choose to `clone repository` (not necessary if you cloned it using GitHub Desktop) or to `open...` (e.g., a folder).
+Here, you can choose to `clone repository` (not necessary if you cloned it using GitHub Desktop) or `open...` (e.g., a folder).

 <p align='center'>
 <img src="Images/VSCode1.png" alt="Mac File Menu" width="70%">